Applications close on 1 November each year.

 The Social Work programmes (BSW and MSCW (App)) have English language standards as follows:

-All students who do not have English, Māori or New Zealand sign language as their primary language demonstrate either:
+All applicants whose primary language is not English, Māori or New Zealand Sign Language must demonstrate either:

 - an IELTS (International English Language Testing System) score of 7.0 in the academic band (with no band score lower than 7.0), or

-- a TOEFL (Test of English as a Foreign Language) Internet-based test (iBT) score of 85 or higher with a writing score of 22.
+- a TOEFL (Test of English as a Foreign Language) Internet-based test (iBT) score of 95 or higher with a writing score of 22.

 These tests must have been completed in one sitting within the previous two years, and evidence must be provided by way of certified results.